 Whether it’s a medical device, an industrial-grade tool or a piece of laboratory equipment, many products in today’s technologically driven world employ the use of a laser or LED.

 Laser and LED safety is a critical concern for customers.
-We offer a variety of laser and LED Verification services, enabling you to obtain a UL Verified Mark for your products.
-Our Mark provides third-party Verification that your lasers and LEDs have safe optical radiation levels, helping to alleviate any safety concerns that users and retailers may have.
+We offer a variety of laser and LED related services, from enabling you to confirm compliance with the latest radiation safety standards to obtaining a laser or LED UL Verified Mark for your products.

-In addition, we have access to state-of-the-art laboratories around the world that can evaluate products to confirm and document that they are in compliance with the appropriate radiation safety standards.
-Our team of experts can perform a wide variety of tests, ranging from simple optical output measurement results to full International Electrotechnical Commission (IEC) Certification Body (CB) test reports with CB certificates.
+In addition, our state-of-the-art laboratories around the world can evaluate products to confirm and document that they are in compliance with the appropriate radiation safety standards.
+Our team of experts can generate a wide variety of deliverables, ranging from simple optical output measurement results to full International Electrotechnical Commission (IEC) Certification Body (CB) test reports with CB certificates.